PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

             - Subnumber
 ```

-Let's say we have one Transformer Load connected to the Node Number 103 and it's Subnumber is 1.
+Suppose we have one Transformer Load connected to the Node Number 103 and its Subnumber is 1.
 Then the following IDs will be generated / retrieved:
 * `transformer.id`:
   `{"table": "Transformer loads", "name": "transformer", "key" {"Node_Number": 103, "Subnumber": 1} -> 5`